Military mascot: Queen's Royal Hussars

 Queen's Royal Hussars' mascot is a drum horse named Alamein.
 Drum horses are used by British cavalry units in ceremonials as part of their regimental bands.
 As their name suggests, these horses carry two kettle drums, plus a rider.
 Because the drums are made of solid silver, a drum horse must be big and powerful to carry this great weight.
 The drum horse's main role is to stand still on parades.

 The tradition of the drum horse dates back to the mid-eighteenth century.
 By command of King George II, the two silver kettle drums captured at sword's point by the King's Own Regiment of Dragoons, later the 3rd The King's Own Hussars, from the French at the Battle of Dettingen in 1743 are to be carried by a drum horse ridden by a Sergeant Kettle Drummer on ceremonial occasions - a custom still observed by the Queen's Royal Hussars which have always had drum horses.
 They are a special and central part of the Regiment.
 They play centre stage during ceremonial occasions as the drum horse for the cavalrymen.

 The present drum horse is officially named Alamein after one of the Regiment's battle honours.
 The soldiers of the Regiment gave him the nickname Dudley after the West Midlands town where many of their troops are recruited.
 Dudley was given to the Regiment in March 2008.
 The five-year-old Irish Grey gelding was reared at Abergavenny's Triley Fields Equestrian Centre in Monmouthshire.
 He is still young and wary but is already part of the soldiers' affections even before he has gotten to know everybody.
 Dudley is fairly massive, around 19 hands high (approximately 190 cm) and has large hooves.
 He is kept at the Paderborn Equestrian Centre, close to the regimental barracks.
-The predecessor drum horse, named Winston, which was presented by Her Majesty Queen Elizabeth the Queen Mother, died in 2006.
+The predecessor drum horse, named Winston, which was presented by Queen Elizabeth The Queen Mother, died in 2006.
 A drum horse remains the regimental mascot for life.
-An earlier drum horse mascot named Peninsula, a gray Clydesdale, was also presented by HM The Queen Elizabeth the Queen Mother in 1988.
+An earlier drum horse mascot named Peninsula, a gray Clydesdale, was also presented by Queen Elizabeth The Queen Mother in 1988.

 The soldier who looks after Dudley is known as Horse's Groom.
 He is the one responsible for turning Dudley from being just a large animal into a drum horse.
 He exercises Dudley by taking him for a couple of walks around the yard as the drum horse is ridden only on parades.
 The Horse's Groom assists the rider with tacking up and getting the horse ready for parades.
 The drum horse has an unusual steering mechanism.
 Normally horses' reins are steered with the hands, but drum horses' reins are steered with a rider's feet.